Volunteer in Costa Rica

 Special Needs Care

-Volunteers with plenty of energy and a desire to contribute to the development of students with intellectual and physical challenges are welcome to join our Special Needs Care project in Costa Rica.
+Volunteers with plenty of energy and a desire to contribute to the development of students with intellectual and physical challenges are welcome to join our Special Needs Care project in San Jose.
 Volunteers on this project have the opportunity to work in a school for children with a range of physical and intellectual disabilities, or in a center for adults with autism.
 The school offers the opportunity for volunteers to work alongside local teachers to help run the classroom and provide attention and care to the children.
 The school is divided into sections focusing on visually impaired, hearing impaired and physically disabled children, and volunteers are assigned to help in one of these specific areas.
 At the center for autistic adults, volunteers play an important role in teaching new skills to these adults, providing training in areas such as knitting, horticulture and baking, providing the families of these adults with a break from acting as their full time caregivers.
 Please note, this project is available to take volunteers between mid-March and mid-December and is closed for 2 weeks in early July for the summer break.

 Spanish Service Learning Course